Can Dogs Eat Pistachios? – Itsabout

 • Pistachios can be a healthy treat for dogs in moderation.

-• Always remove shells and choose unsalted pistachios.
+• Permanently remove shells and choose unsalted pistachios.

 • Pistachios are high in fat and should not replace a balanced diet.